Written by Dave Lavinsky on Sunday, July 28, 2013

 2. Systems: Most franchise organizations (e.g., Dunkin Donuts, McDonalds) have made significant investments in systems such as systems to serve customers, produce products, handle customer complaints, etc. These systems make it easier and less expensive to hire and train employees and better service customers, making it harder for others to compete against them.
 Likewise, I know many companies who have built customized software systems that allow them to perform faster, cheaper, and more consistently than their competitors.

 3. PPE (Plant, Property and Equipment): When I was a teenager, I made a lot of money shoveling snow.
 I used that money to buy a snow blowing machine.
 Equipped with the snow blowing machine, I was able to remove snow ten times faster than my competitors.
 This allowed me to dominate the market.

 4. Product or Service Variations: A local pizza shop promotes itself as having 36 varieties of pizza.
 Offering this large variety makes it harder for new pizza companies to enter the market.
 Because a new company would have a very hard time creating 36 varieties from the start, it would be harder for them to satisfy customers.

-What I want you to consider now is how you can build business assets that "unlevel the playing field."
+What I want you to consider now is how you can build organizational assets that unlevel the playing field.
 How can you make it so that nobody wants to compete against you?

 - Can you lock-up customers with agreements and contracts?